QuiiBz/niftycss/site/docs/features/styling.md

 }, container, 'pt-0 border-b');
 ```

-You can add any number of existing class name of Nifty styles.
+You can add any number of existing class names or Nifty styles.

 ## Targeting pseudo-classes/elements
 To target any pseudo-class or pseudo-element, write its name, and create a new object to defines the styles: